Nature of Business and Summary of Significant Accounting Policies

 The consolidated financial statements of the Company include the accounts of ETI, IP Resources International, Inc., Aviva Companies Corporation, and WeHealAnimals, Inc. All significant intercompany accounts and transactions are eliminated in consolidation.

 These accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business for a period following the date of these consolidated financial statements.
 The Company has recurring net losses, negative cash flows from operations and working capital deficits.
-The Company has raised approximately $4.4 million in debt and equity financing for the year ended December 31, 2017.
+The Company has raised approximately $3.8 million in debt and equity financing for the year ended December 31, 2018.
 The Company is raising additional capital through debt and equity securities in order to continue the funding of its operations.
 However, there is no assurance that the Company can raise enough funds or generate sufficient revenues to pay its obligations as they become due, which raises substantial doubt about our ability to continue as a going concern.
 No adjustments have been made to the carrying value of assets or liabilities as a result of this uncertainty.
-To reduce the risk of not being able to continue as a going concern, management is commercializing its FDA cleared and CE marked products and has implemented its business plan to materialize revenues from potential, future, license agreements, has initiated a private placement offering to raise capital through the sale of its common stock and is seeking out profitable companies.
+To reduce the risk of not being able to continue as a going concern, management has implemented its business plan to materialize revenues from potential, future, license agreements, has initiated an equity line of credit offering to raise capital through the sale of its common stock, has engaged a broker/dealer to raise additional capital and is seeking out profitable companies.

 Use of Estimates